jasonku/refined-outlook/README.md

 # outlook-owa-improvements

-Firefox extension that implements a number of usability improvements in the Outlook Calendar web app.
+Firefox extension that implements a number of usability improvements in the Outlook Calendar web app, such as Google Calendar-style hotkeys and sorted calendar lists.

 ## Hotkeys

+`j`: Go Forward
+`k`: Go Back
 `t`: Jump to "Today"

 ## Sorted calendar lists